markNZed/processism-react-three/storyboard.md

 ## 39.2.
 Animation
 Show one cluster maintaining a smaller, faster-moving model of another cluster.
 This model could simulate future states and then feed back into the system to influence real-time decisions.
 ## 39.3.
 Narration
-Anticipation is the process by which a system predicts future states and acts based on these predictions.
-Here, we see a cluster maintaining an internal model of another part of the system.
-This model simulates potential outcomes, guiding the cluster's actions to ensure it remains adaptive and responsive to changes.
+Anticipation is the process by which a system predicts future states of a system and acts based on these predictions.
+In this animation we see a cluster maintaining an internal model of another system.
+This model simulates potential outcomes and guides the cluster's actions to ensure it remains adaptive and responsive to changes.

 An example of this behavior is seen in deciduous trees, which measure the average duration of daylight to predict the arrival of autumn.
 This internal mechanism allows the tree to shed its leaves before the cold weather arrives, conserving energy.
-A comprehensive model of the tree would include this anticipatory mechanism, illustrating how the tree prepares for seasonal changes.
+A comprehensive model of the tree would include this anticipatory mechanism, illustrating how the tree anticipates seasonal changes.

-Robert Rosen's book Anticipatory Systems (1985) was the first trans-disciplinary study that formalized the generic nature of anticipation across various domains, such as complexity, artificial intelligence, sociology, and biology.
-Rosen's relational biology provides a formal model of anticipation that explains how mechanisms can rehabilitate Aristotle's concept of final causation without appealing to supernatural powers.
+Robert Rosen's book Anticipatory Systems, published in 1985, was the first trans-disciplinary study that formalized a generic concept of anticipation.
+Rosen draws analogies across domains, such as complexity, artificial intelligence, sociology, and biology.
+Rosen uses relational biology to provide a formal model of anticipation.
+This explains how mechanisms realize anticipation and rehabilitates Aristotle's concept of final causation into fields of science without appealing to supernatural powers.

 # 40. Scene: Intelligence
 ## 40.1.
 Objective